nonoesp/DynamoExtensions_Recharge2017/Docs/ViewExtensionNotes.md

 ## Background/Existing Resources

 ### What is the View Extension framework?
 The View Extension framework for Dynamo allows you to extend the Dynamo UI by registering custom MenuItems.
-A ViewExtension has two components, an assembly containing a class that implements `IViewExtension`, and an `ViewExtensionDefintion` xml file used to instruct Dynamo where to find the class containing the `IViewExtension` implementation.
-The `ViewExtensionDefinition` xml file must be located in your `dynamo\viewExtensions` folder.
+A ViewExtension has two components, an assembly containing a class that implements `IViewExtension`, and an `ViewExtensionDefintion` XML file used to instruct Dynamo where to find the class containing the `IViewExtension` implementation.

+It used to be required to locate the `ViewExtensionDefinition` XML file inside the `viewExtensions` folder of your Dynamo installation (for instance, `Dynamo\Dynamo Core\2\viewExtensions` for Dynamo 2.0, inside Program Files).
+Since Dynamo 2.0, View Extensions can be distributed in the package manager as any other package.
+The folder structure is also similar to that of a package, and you just have to point to your DLL file inside the `bin/` directory of your extension from the XML file.

 ### Dynamo Samples
-DynamoSampples contains a viewExtentsion sample that demonstrates an `IViewExtension` implementation which shows a modeless window when its `MenuItem` is clicked.
+DynamoSamples contains a viewExtension sample that demonstrates an `IViewExtension` implementation which shows a modeless window when its `MenuItem` is clicked.
 The Window created tracks the number of nodes in the current workspace, by handling the workspace's `NodeAdded` and `NodeRemoved` events.

 ### Other Examples